Naveen09cool/GIF/README.md

 # GIF
-GIF-(Get It Filled) Application that fills the Deposite/Withdrawal forms required in Banks
+GIF-(Get It Filled) Application that fills the Deposite/Withdrawal forms required in Banks using voice input.